William J. Donovan: Early life

 Of Irish descent, Donovan was born in Buffalo, New York, to Anna Letitia "Tish" Donovan (née Lennon) and Timothy P. Donovan, both American-born children of Irish immigrants.
-The Lennons were from Ulster, the Donovans from County Cork.
-Donovan's grandfather Timothy O'Donovan (Sr.) was from the town of Skibbereen; raised by an uncle who was a parish priest, he married Donovan's grandmother Mary Mahoney, who belonged to a propertied family of substantial means that disapproved of him.
-They first moved to Canada and then to Buffalo, New York, where they dropped the "O" from their name.
-Donovan's father, born in 1858, worked as the superintendent of a Buffalo railroad yard, then as secretary for Holy Cross Cemetery, and also would attempt to engage in a political career, but with little success.
+The Lennons were from Ulster and the Donovans from County Cork.
+Donovan's grandfather, Timothy O'Donovan Sr., was from the town of Skibbereen; raised by an uncle who was a parish priest, he married Donovan's grandmother Mary Mahoney, who belonged to a propertied family of substantial means that disapproved of him.
+They first moved to Canada and then to Buffalo, where they dropped the "O" from their name.
+Donovan's father, born in 1858, worked as the superintendent of a Buffalo railroad yard, as secretary for Holy Cross Cemetery, and attempted to engage in a political career with little success.

 Donovan was born on New Year's Day in 1883.
 (Named William, he chose his middle name, Joseph, at the time of his confirmation.)
 He had two younger brothers and two younger sisters who survived into adulthood and several additional younger siblings who died in infancy or childhood.
-"From Anna's side of the family came style and etiquette and the dreams of poets," Donovan's biographer, Douglas Waller, has written.
+"From Anna's side of the family came style and etiquette and the dreams of poets," Donovan's biographer, Douglas Waller, wrote.
 "From Tim came toughness and duty and honor to country and clan."
 Donovan attended St. Joseph's Collegiate Institute, a Catholic institution at which he played football, acted in plays, and won an award for oratory.
 He went on to Niagara University, a Catholic university and seminary where he undertook a pre-law major.
 Considering the priesthood, he ultimately decided "he wasn't good enough to be a priest," although he did win another oratorical contest, this time with a speech warning of corrupt, anti-Christian forces that threatened the United States.

 With the expectation of studying law, Donovan eventually transferred to Columbia University, where he looked beyond "Catholic dogma" and attended Protestant and Jewish worship services to decide whether he wanted to change religions.
 He joined the Phi Kappa Psi fraternity, rowed on varsity crew, again won a prize for oratory, was a campus football hero, and was voted the "most modest" and one of the "handsomest" members of the graduating class of 1905.